-The move by Nestlé to sell its confectionery business is the first major decision by Mark Schneider, who became the company’s CEO last year.
-He aims to focus the company on fast-growing areas such as coffee and pet food.
+A sale of the sweets business would be the first major decision by Mark Schneider, who became the company’s CEO last year.
+He has said that he aims to focus on fast-growing business areas such as pet food and coffee.

 With sales of $27.4 billion in 2016, the US is Nestlé’s largest market, with the confectionery business representing around 3% of US sales.

 The company said it will continue to focus on growing its international confectionery activities, centred on global brand KitKat.
 Last year its global confectionery sales were $9 billion.